abmgis/abmgis/AppendixA/README.md

 # Appendix A - A Gallery of Applications

+This folder includes the accompanying resources for the chatper.
 For full book details, see: [http://www.abmgis.org/](http://www.abmgis.org/).

 ## Introduction